xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 ### View pending SSO requests

-You can view the pending invitations and SSO requests on the **Manage Users** page.
+As an Owner or Admin, you can view the pending invitations and SSO requests on the **Manage Users** page.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-sso-settings/sso-pending-highlight-blurred.png" width=100% alt="pending SSO invitations">